-The word “maiden” is another interesting addition, because it is a word that typically refers to an unmarried girl, particularly one who is a virgin.
+The word “maiden” is another interesting addition because it is a word that typically refers to an unmarried girl, particularly one who is a virgin.
 At the time this poem was written—the volume it appears in was first published in 1794—the theme of innocence would have strongly correlated with this word.
-The narrator dreamed they were in a state of perfect innocence, and that innocence was guarded by an angel that would not be deceived or beguiled by stupidity or sorrow, but would defend the innocence of its Queen.
+The narrator dreamed she was in a state of perfect innocence, and that innocence was guarded by an angel that would not be deceived or beguiled by stupidity or sorrow but would defend the innocence of its “Queen”.

 And he wiped my tears away;

 And like any good angel, the narrator’s guardian was there for him, day and night, night and day.
 Whenever there was any kind of weeping, the angel would be there.
 “Weeping,” of course, does not have to mean literally crying.
 As everyone reading this poem ‘The Angel’ can attest to, growing up is a long, difficult journey, filled with its fair share of struggle.
 And when experiencing hardship, what can compare to the simple joy of being held by another being, and told sincerely that we are going to be fine?

 Unfortunately, this comes back to hurt the dreamer, who begins to hide her happiness from the angel.
 She wept day and night, yes, but this was regardless of whether or not they actually felt sad or hurt.
 True tears don’t fall from happy hearts, but who could say no to the comforts of an angel?
 So the dreamer cries, whenever they can, wherever they can, for the simple joy of having their angel nearby.

 I dried my tears, and armed my fears